venomboss985/Raspberry-Pi-Introduction/2_Python_Intro/2_Basic_Python.md

 * Can be initialized with existing values
 * Values in the list can be accessed by writing `list[index]`
-  * Indexe values start at 0 and increment up by 1
+  * Index values start at 0 and increment up by 1
   * Values can be added to, removed from, and changed in lists
 * Lists can also be sorted or joined to other lists